All you need to know about the city of

 Admission: Free

-It is also worth seeing the remains of the Christ’s Ark Church, which originally was an 18th-century Evangelical church.
+It is also worth seeing the remains of the Church of the Ship of Christ, which was originally an 18th-century Evangelical church.
 It was completely destroyed during World War II, and its foundations were later blown up.
-In 2003, a lapidarium was created on the site—a resting space in the outline of the former church, surrounded by a brick border.
+However, in 2003, a lapidarium was created in its place — a space for rest in the outline of the former church, surrounded by a brick border, where one can sit and reflect on Głogów’s turbulent history.

 Remains of the City Walls